 A: You may still be able to recover compensation in a personal injury or wrongful death claim, depending on the degree of your fault (for example if you were found to be in the truck driver's blind spot).
 Washington follows a legal doctrine known as "comparative negligence," which means your final settlement or verdict will be reduced based on your percentage of fault for the crash.
 For example, if the court awards you $10,000 but finds that you were 25% at fault; your final award would be reduced to $7,500.

 At Hardwick & Pendergast, P.S., we have the resources and experience to effectively protect the rights of our clients and prove negligence against their defendants.
 Going up against a large trucking company and their insurers requires extensive investigation and preparation - all of which we are capable of.
-Our team is committed to providing you with the guidance and representation that you need to get a positive case outcome.
-The legal process can be demanding and we help our clients overcome this challenging time in as stress-free a manner as possible.
-For more information, fill out a contact form or call us at (888) 228-3860 for a free consultation and comprehensive case assessment.
+Our skilled Seattle truck accident attorneys know how to prove liability and how to get clients fair compensation following an injury accident in Washington.
+Call our law office today at (888) 228-3860 for a free consultation and comprehensive case assessment.

 - Truck Accident Blogs